Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

 For the arguments `forward_reward_weight` & `ctrl_cost_weight` & `contact_cost_weight` & `healthy_reward` we have to pick values that make sense for our robot, you can use the default `MuJoCo/Ant` parameters for references and tweak them if a change is needed for your environment.
 In the case of `Go1` we only change the `ctrl_cost_weight` since it has a higher actuator force range.

-For the argument `main_body` we have to choose which body part is the main body (usually called something like "torso", "trunk" in the model file) for the calculation of the `forward_reward`, in the case of `Go1` it is the `"trunk"`.
+For the argument `main_body` we have to choose which body part is the main body (usually called something like "torso", "trunk" in the model file) for the calculation of the `forward_reward`, in the case of `Go1` it is the `"trunk"` (Note: in most cases including this one, it can be left at the default value).

 ```py
 env = gymnasium.make(